Saki Imamura

 Saki Imamura (今村 咲, Imamura Saki) is a Japanese tennis player.

-Imamura has a career-high singles ranking of 351 by the WTA, achieved on 9 December 2024, and a career-high doubles ranking of 214, achieved on the same date.
+Imamura has a career-high singles ranking of 343 by the WTA, achieved on 13 October 2025, and a best doubles ranking of 188, achieved on 6 October 2025.
+So far, she has won four singles titles and fifteen in doubles on the ITF Circuit.

 In 2023, Imamura won her first $40k title with her Japanese partner Erina Hayashi, at an ITF event in Bhopal, India.
 The Japanese duo defeated Russian pair of Ekaterina Makarova and Ekaterina Reyngold in the final.